sandra-pinel/sandra-pinel.github.io/README.md

 # sandra-pinel.github.io
-This repository contains a functional website about AI Image Processing
+This repository will contain a functional website about AI Image Processing.
+State: In process